DataRecce/recce/README.md

 ### Q: What credential does `recce` connect to the two environments?

 Recce uses the same target in the profile to connect your warehouse.
-If you use the default target `dev, it uses the credentials to connect to both environments.
+If you use the default target `dev`, it uses the credentials to connect to both environments.
 So please make sure that the credential can access both environments.